 For reference, the data for the Summary 4 – Grouping Alternative is from Calc 1 – Scaling (Ins, Bank), which is fed by the inputs made in Input 1 – Schedule 1, Input 2 – Inventory, etc.

+Stress Inputs

+All entries in this tab (Columns D thru W) are either calculation cells using data from within the tab or using data populated from elsewhere in the template in a standardized approach.
+Available capital and calculated capital for all entities using the standardized stress level of xx% will be reported in this tab.
+The calculated values will be summarized in the “Stress Summary” tab.

-(Columns D thru W) (Columns Y thru AH) adjustede.g.,If utilized, the additional adjustments are considered the group’s view on enhancements to the standardized approach.
+The filer may use the available Company Input section in the tab (Columns Y thru AH) that allows data entry in order to apply the standardized stress level to additional entity categories not adjusted in the standardized approach (e.g., foreign insurers subject to scalars in the sensitivity analysis).
+If utilized, the additional adjustments are considered the group’s view on enhancements to the standardized approach.
 As with the standardized stress scenario generally, these are independent of the text narrative included in the Input 6 tab.
 Completion of these columns is not required and would be used for review purposes.
+The inputted values will be summarized in the “Stress Summary tab.

 NOTE: This tab is not required for groups that are not including an allowance for qualifying debt as additional capital.
 However, automated entries will appear in the tab as currently constructed.

-Separate from this standardized stress scenario, a.
+Separate from this standardized stress scenario, a text narrative describing the group’s own assumptions on potential stress drivers should be included in the Input 6 tab as specified in the instructions for the Input 6 tab.

-NOTE: related to the Stress inputs and separate narrative
+NOTE: Also see Appendix 2 for more detail related to the Stress inputs and separate narrative.

+Stress Summary

+Summarized results by entity type will be reported in this tab.

 Appendix 1 – Explanation of Scalars